 Vitamin B12 (scientifically referred to as “cobalamin”) is predominantly unable to be absorbed or produced by most plants, therefore people eating a plant-based diet are advised to supplement the essential nutrient.

-The team — under guidance from Professor Martin Warren at the University’s School of Biosciences, alongside year 11 and 12 students at Sir Roger Manwood’s School in Sandwich have successfully grown common garden cress seedlings that absorb cobalamin.
+The team — under guidance from Professor Martin Warren at the University’s School of Biosciences — alongside year 11 and 12 students at Sir Roger Manwood’s School in Sandwich, have successfully grown common garden cress seedlings that absorb cobalamin.

 The team discovered the quantity of cobalamin absorbed by the garden cress seedlings was dependent on the amount of cobalamin present in the growth medium.
-The scientists were able to confirm the seedlings absorbed cobalamin and transported the nutrient to be stored in the vacuole (part of a leaf cell) of the leaves, where the nutrient could then be consumed by humans.
+The scientists were able to confirm the seedlings absorbed cobalamin and transported the nutrient to be stored in the vacuole (part of a leaf cell), where the B12 could then be consumed by humans.

 This new discovery is also expected to help determine why some people are more likely to have a cobalamin deficiency than others.
 The technique was applied to worms, providing insights on how the process could benefit parasitic infection research.

-Studies conducted in 2008 by researchers at the Harvard School of Public Health, Tufts University, and the National Cancer Institute identified genetics plays a role in determining B12 deficiencies.
+Studies conducted in 2008 by researchers at the Harvard School of Public Health, Tufts University, and the National Cancer Institute identified that genetics play a role in determining B12 deficiencies.
 Follow-up studies in 2012 found a gene associated with cobalamin transportation would affect the upkeep of the nutrient if the gene was comprised or ill-functioning.